For research use only

 MOG-G-UVW astrocytoma cells show epithelial morphology, telomerase-positive, ALT-negative, support HIV growth, ideal for brain and HIV research.

-MOG-G-UVW is a human brain astrocytoma cell line that was originally isolated from the adult brain tissue of an age-unspecified male patient with anaplastic astrocytoma.
-MOG-G-UVW exhibits epithelial-like morphology and adherent culture properties.
-These cells are telomerase-positive and lack alternative lengthening of telomeres (ALT).
+MOG-G-UVW is a human brain astrocytoma cell line that was originally isolated from the adult brain tissue of a male patient with anaplastic astrocytoma.
+These cells exhibit epithelial-like morphology and adhere well to culture surfaces.
+They are telomerase-positive and lack alternative lengthening of telomeres (ALT), distinguishing them from certain other glioma cell lines.
 A study of alternative lengthening of telomeres (ALT) inhibition in human glioma cell lines demonstrated that MOG-G-UVW are telomerase-positive and ALT-negative.
-The specific characteristics of MOG-G-UVW are able to support the growth of HIV.
-Therefore, it’s also applicable for research on HIV infection.
+MOG-G-UVW cells have been shown to support the growth of HIV, making them valuable for virology studies.
+Quality control measures ensure that these cells are free from mycoplasma, bacteria, yeast, and fungi, with high viability prior to freezing.

 | Species | Human |